 |Standard Vacuum Cool Heat Recovery|

-Improve your accuracy with the new static moisture sampler.
-Debris Guards ensure a trash-free sample while a SideKick Auger mixes and delivers a uniform representative sample to the test chamber.
+Improve your accuracy with the static moisture sampler.
+Debris guards ensure a trash-free sample and delivers a uniform representative sample to the test chamber.
+A blower system gently moves the grain out of the chamber, cleaning it each cycle.
 Get the most accurate results as the moisture reading used to monitor/calculate discharge grain moisture is only taken while the grain is static and not flowing.

 One size does not fit all when it comes to drying grain, and that’s why GSI features a complete lineup of grain dryers.
 With the ability to dry in or out of bin, batch or continuous flow we have the dryer to fit your needs and maximize your profitability.